 The MB&B department allows AP credit to substitute for the introductory courses we normally require of our students.
 However, many medical schools do not.
 Premed students majoring in MB&B must be aware of how medical schools will treat their AP credit.
 Policies vary at different medical schools.
-Students are urged to contact the Yale Premedical Advisory Program Whitney Avenue, 3rd Floor (55 Web 203-432-0818) information regarding specific schools.
-Also. see their site at http://ocs.yale.edu/content/premedical-studies-yale-college.
+Students are urged to contact the Yale Premedical Advisory Program Whitney Avenue, 3rd Floor (55 specific 203-432-0818) for information regarding schools.
+Also, see their Web site http://ocs.yale.edu/content/premedical-studies-yale-college.
 Some general trends in medical school admissions requirements are described below.
 Note that premedical requirements are changing and students should consult the premedical advisory program for the most up-to-date information.